alphagov/special-route-publisher/README.md

 # Special Route Publisher

-Publishes special routes to the Publishing API on behalf of other apps.
+Publishes a special route to the Publishing API.

 ## Running the rake task